MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/teams-workflow-in-advanced-ediscovery.md

 - **[Grouping](#grouping)**.
 How posts and replies in chat conversations are grouped together and presented in the review set.
 This also includes how child items in chat conversations are extracted and group within the conversation.

 - **[Conversation threading](#conversation-threading)**.
-How Advanced eDiscovery determines that additional content from a chat conversation to add to a review set to provide context around items that matched the collection criteria.
+How Advanced eDiscovery determines what additional content from a chat conversation to add to a review set to provide context around items that matched the collection criteria.

+- **[Deduplication](#deduplication-of-teams-content)**.
+How Advanced eDiscovery handles duplicate Teams content.

 - **[Metadata](#metadata-for-teams-content)**.
-Additional metadata properties that Advanced eDiscovery adds to Teams content when it's added to a review set.
+Additional metadata properties that Advanced eDiscovery adds to Teams content after it's collected and added to a review set.

-Understand grouping, conversation threading, and Teams metadata will help you optimize the review and analysis of Teams content.
+Understand grouping, conversation threading, deduplication, and Teams metadata will help you optimize the review and analysis of Teams content.
+This section also has [tips for viewing Teams content in a review set](#tips-for-viewing-teams-content-in-a-review-set).

 ### Grouping